deadmau915/Laravel_Course/README.md

 13. Class 17: Delete
    * How to create a delete functionality using Laravel

+14. Class 18: Create and Update
+   * How to create a CRUD

 ## Contclusion

 We are not here yet!!